Loading Geriatric Case Study

 • If any delays, what therapies were used, and did they help?
 N/A

-Trauma History: Denies any past history of trauma.
+Trauma History: Denies any history of trauma.

 Social History